 The Authority entered into a contract with HMS Consulting to perform feasibility and planning activities to support the transition of the ownership and operation of the ferry system from the current owners to the Authority.
 Under the terms of the contract, HMS proposed a not-to-exceed limit of \$70,000 for the first phase of the contract, and has agreed to extend all payment terms until such time as financing and acquisition of the ferry system is completed.
-As of June 30, 2019, the Authority has not yet incurred any costs under the contract.
+As of June 30, 2021, the acquisition has not closed and, accordingly, the Authority has not yet recorded any costs under the contract.

 The Authority entered into a contract with Davenport & Company LLC to provide financial advisory services as it relates to the review, assessment and approach to evaluating the ferry system assets to be acquired, and structuring the purchase and financing of those assets from the current owners.
 Under the terms of the contract, Davenport & Company LLC proposed a not-to-exceed limit of \$50,000 to \$75,000 for planning, due diligence and non-transactional work, and \$75,000 to \$100,000 for the financing work.
-As of June 30, 2019, the Authority has not yet incurred any costs under the contract.
+As of June 30, 2021, the acquisition has not closed and, accordingly, the Authority has not yet recorded any costs under the contract.

 The Authority entered into a contract with McGuireWoods LLP on January 16, 2018 for legal services in connection with the anticipated acquisition of the ferry system and related assets, and the issuance of traditional revenue bonds, traditional bank financing, or a combination of the two, which will be used to fund this acquisition.
 In accordance with this agreement, McGuireWoods LLP has agreed to withhold billing for these legal services until the acquisition closes and the related financing proceeds are received.
 Fees related to the financing work are expected to range from \$65,000 to \$90,000, pending the type of financing obtained.
 Fees for acquisition work will be billed based on standard hourly rates.
-As of June 30, 2019, the Authority has not yet incurred any costs under the contract.
+As of June 30, 2021, the acquisition has not closed and, accordingly, the Authority has not yet recorded any costs under the contract.